simple-acme/simple-acme.github.io/manual/migration.md

 In the renewal manager you can use the `L` option to generate the command line options that may be helpful to recreate the certificates on the new machine.
 Note that depending on your use of simple-acme this may not be foolproof.
-Some things which are possible to do through the GUI and/or by manipulating `.renewal.json` files behind the scenes are impossible to translate to command line arguments.
+Some things which are possible to do through the TUI and/or by manipulating `.renewal.json` files behind the scenes are impossible to translate to command line arguments.
 Also you may be missing certain dependancies on the new machine, such as vault secrets, acme-dns registrations, etc.